Interview Question: "Do You Work Well With Other People?"

-Regardless of the job, employers don't want to hire people who are difficult to get along with because that will cause workplace issues and conflicts.
+Regardless of the job, employers don't want to hire people who are difficult to get along with because that will lead to workplace issues and conflicts.
 It can make sense to screen out applicants who don't have strong people skills, even if they have solid qualifications for the job.

 Here are some examples of what your people skills might allow you to do:

-- Listen actively and emphatically to encourage clients to share their feelings and problems.
+- Listen activelyand keenly to encourage clients to share their feelings and problems

-- Create and deliver training sessions which engage the audience in active learning.
+- Create and deliver training sessions that engage the audience in active learning

-- Provide difficult news to employees targeted for layoffs.
+- Convey difficult news to employees targeted for layoffs

 - Resolve customer complaints with patience and creativity.